nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 # Soulseek Protocol Documentation

-Last updated on January 27, 2022
+Last updated on January 30, 2022

 Since the official Soulseek client and server is proprietary software, this documentation has been compiled thanks to years of reverse engineering efforts.
-To preserve the health of the Soulseek network, please do not modify the protocol in ways that negatively impact the network.
+To preserve the health of the Soulseek network, please do not modify or extend the protocol in ways that negatively impact the network.

-If you find any inconsistencies or errors in the documentation, please report them.
+If you find any inconsistencies, errors or omissions in the documentation, please report them.

 ## Sections